GodotMisogi/johnny/content/post/fluid-dynamics/index.md

 $$ \implies \frac{D\Gamma}{Dt} = \oint_C \vec a \cdot d\vec l, \quad \because \frac{D\vec V}{Dt} = \vec a,\quad \oint_C \vec V \cdot d\vec V = 0 $$

-The differential form of the **continuity equation** representing the conservation of mass $M$, with a macroscopic property called the **density** $\rho$, via the Reynolds' transport theorem is:
+The differential form of the expression of **continuity** representing the conservation of mass $M$, with a macroscopic property called the **density** $\rho$, via the Reynolds' transport theorem is:

 $$ \frac{DM}{Dt} = \frac{\partial \rho}{\partial t} + \nabla\cdot (\rho \vec V) $$

-For a control volume with no time-varying source or sink of mass, $dM/dt = 0$, which gives the usual continuity equation analysed in fluid mechanics.
+For a control volume with no space-time-varying source or sink of mass, $dM/dt = 0$, which gives the usual continuity equation analysed in fluid mechanics.
 An **incompressible flow** is defined as a flow in which the changes in density with respect to space and time are negligible.

 The differential form of the **incompressible Navier-Stokes equations** in an external time-independent gravitational field $\vec g$ with non-conservative body forces $\vec f$ is: